 It's about human health, not just what humans eat.
-So let go of your dogmas, biases and read this information with a fresh set of eyes.
+So let go of your dogmas and biases and read this information with fresh eyes.

-The fact is, the implications behind this theory have profound impact for the full spectrum of human health whether you eat Paleo, Vegetarian, Vegan, Fruitarian, or whatever.
+The implications behind this theory profoundly impact the full spectrum of human health whether you eat Paleo, Vegetarian, Vegan, Fruitarian, or whatever.

-The premise of the Paleo diet is based on looking at the available evidence that our ancestors left behind to find ways we modulate our environment to best live today.
+The premise of the Paleo diet is based on looking at the available evidence that our ancestors left behind to find ways we modulate our environment to the best life today.

-Try thinking in terms of evolutionary biology instead of Paleo, if you are still struggling with any of this.
-That might help those of you that don't particularly like the word "Paleo."
+Try thinking about evolutionary biology instead of Paleo if you are still struggling with any of this.
+That might help those who don't particularly like the word "Paleo."

-What this means is this: our genes are designed to live in a certain environment, which is the environment our ancestors lived in for hundreds of thousands of years up until about 12,000 years ago when our ancestors moved from the hunter gatherer lifestyle to the farming lifestyle.
+This means that our genes are designed to live in a particular environment, the environment our ancestors lived in for hundreds of thousands of years up until about 12,000 years ago when our ancestors moved from the hunter-gatherer lifestyle to the farming lifestyle.

 Farming Vs. Hunting

-Early humans were always moving in search of food and better climate.
+Early humans were always moving in search of food and a better climate.

-Compare that to the farming life, which is a stationary life that is connected to a plot of land.
+Compare that to farming life, a stationary life connected to a plot of land.

-This transition caused a lot of problems for our species, and still does to this day considering our genome is still 99% the same as our ancient ancestors (and 99.5% the same for each human living today).
+This transition caused many problems for our species and still does to this day, considering our genome is still 99% the same as our ancient ancestors (and 99.5% the same for each human living today).

-Within their tribe—their "family"—early humans hunted and gathered and lived their entire lives together (talk about strong social bonds).
+Within their tribe—their "family"—early humans hunted, gathered, and lived their entire lives together (talk about solid social bonds).

 They moved around constantly, always searching for food and water and moving with the seasons.

-According to human fossil records, humans have been living this way for some 200,000 years, dating the earliest human fossil to the Middle Paleolithic area.
+According to human fossil records, humans have lived this way for some 200,000 years, dating the earliest human fossil to the Middle Paleolithic area.

 Modern Human Life

-Now that you have an idea of how our ancestors lived their lives, think about how that lifestyle compares to today.
+Now that you know how our ancestors lived, think about how that lifestyle compares to today.

-- Imagine not being able to walk to the fridge to get some food when you are hungry.
+- Imagine being unable to walk to the fridge to get food when hungry.

 - Imagine living with the same 50-75 people for your entire life.

-- Imagine hunting dangerous wild game barefoot and with nothing more than a wooden spear and a few fellow hunters.
-(There is evidence that women would hunt right alongside men... the subjection of women started with the creation of farming, personal property and marriage.)
+- Imagine hunting dangerous wild game barefoot with only a wooden spear and a few fellow hunters.
+(There is evidence that women would hunt right alongside men; the subjection of women started with the creation of farming, personal property, and marriage.)

 This is the life that humans have lived for 90% of human existence.
 And this is the way, as the theory suggests, we are meant to live.

-The way we live today is drastically different from the way human beings have lived for the bulk of our existence.
+Today's way of living drastically differs from how humans have lived for most of our existence.
 This is what the theory behind Paleo is based on.

 It's called The Mismatch Theory.

-The mismatch theory states that we currently live in an environment that is mismatched to the genes we have because the genes we have are designed to live the way our ancestors did.
+The mismatch theory states that we live in an environment that is mismatched to our genes because our genes are designed to live the way our ancestors did.

 The mismatch theory is based on the theory that the human genome has yet to adapt to our new environment because this environment has come on so fast.
-12,000 years might seem like a long time, but if you look back at the history of life on earth (billions of years) and the history of humans on that earth (200,000 years or more), you see that it's actually a relatively short period of time.
+Twelve thousand years might seem like a long time, but if you look back at the history of life on Earth (billions of years) and the history of humans on that Earth (200,000 years or more), you see that it's a relatively short period.

 Here are a few of the new environmental factors affecting humans today:

-- Most humans eat a diet full of processed foods made from industrial seed oils, grains and sugars.
-As a result, a huge percent of the world is obese and struggling with food related disease.
+- Most humans eat processed foods from industrial seed oils, grains, and sugars.
+As a result, a large percentage of the world is obese and struggling with Food-related diseases.

-- Modern humans sit more and move less, both contributing to an increase in disease and a lower quality of life.
+- Modern humans sit more and move less, contributing to increased disease and a lower quality of life.
 (Our ancestors walked an average of 13 miles a day.)

-- Modern humans spend most of their time indoors—some estimates putting it above 90% of waking hours for those living in first world countries.
-As a result, many suffer from low Vitamin D levels, high toxicity levels and a host of other mental and physical issues.
+- Modern humans spend most of their time indoors—some estimates put it above 90% of waking hours for those living in first-world countries.
+As a result, many suffer from low Vitamin D levels, high toxicity levels, and other mental and physical issues.
 (Hint: we are made to be in nature.)

 Paleo, Primal, or Just Healthy?

-The hottest trend today relying on the environmental mismatch theory is the Paleo diet—also called the Caveman diet or the Primal diet.
+Today's hottest trend relying on the environmental mismatch theory is the Paleo diet, also called the Caveman or Primal diet.

-The premise of this way of eating is based on eating only foods our ancestors would have eaten on a regular basis, e.g. no grains, refined sugars or other processed and artificial foods.
+The premise of this way of eating is based on eating only foods our ancestors would have eaten regularly, e.g., no grains, refined sugars, or other processed and artificial foods.

-Beyond that Real Food foundation, there isn't any truly defined version of the Paleo or Primal or Caveman diet.
+Beyond that Real Food foundation, no truly defined version of the Paleo, Primal, or Caveman diet remains.

-All of this causes confusion for many.
-Many "Paleo Haters" use this confusion coupled with quoting poorly researched books and articles (like the China Study) to make misinformed statements about eating Paleo or Primal.
+All of this confuses many.
+Many "Paleo Haters" use this confusion and quote poorly researched books and articles (like the China Study) to make misinformed statements about eating Paleo or Primal.

 At Wild Foods, we don't like to be dogmatic in our diet recommendations.
-Paleo/Primal/Real Food/Proper Nutrition is going to be unique to the individual.
+Paleo/Primal/Real Food/Proper Nutrition will be unique to the individual.

-People that hate on a diet are typically doing it to appease themselves.
-Cognitive dissonance is a strong motivator for keeping people blind and bias.
+People that hate a diet are typically doing it to appease themselves.
+Cognitive dissonance is a strong motivator for keeping people blind and biased.

 That said, there is a universal nutrition "truth" that we will forever be dogmatic about.